Purvi734/-3-Stage-Ring-Oscillator-/README.md

 Connected the output of the third inverter back to the input of the first to complete the feedback loop.

 ## Transient Analysis
+Set the initial condition to 0 and then ran the ADE L.

 Performed transient simulations to observe oscillation waveform.

 Verified oscillation frequency and waveform shape across a range of supply voltages.